 Education Preparation For Director of Purchasing Jobs

 A broad base of business skills and knowledge is utilized in a director of purchasing job.
-Education requirements will vary depending on the employer and industry, but most employers will prefer to hire candidates with a college degree.
+Education requirements will vary depending on the employer and industry, but organizations will often prefer to hire candidates with a college degree.

 - Associate’s Degree: Depending on the size and nature of the business, certain entry-level purchasing jobs may require a two-year associate’s degree, along with knowledge of the industry, wholesaling and retailing practices, and related work experience.
 Continuing education is typically required to advance in this field.

-- Bachelor’s Degree: Most director of purchasing jobs will require at least a four-year bachelor’s degree, with a concentration in engineering, economics, supply chain, or mathematics.
-Senior and executive level positions typically require an advanced degree, additional work experience, or both.
+- Bachelor’s Degree: Director of purchasing jobs generally will require at least a four-year bachelor’s degree, with a concentration in engineering, economics, supply chain or mathematics.
+Senior- and executive-level positions typically require an advanced degree and additional work experience.

-- Master’s Degree: Some employers will show preference to candidates with advanced degrees, such as a master’s in supply chain or a Master’s in Business Administration (MBA).
-These advanced degrees typically take an additional one to two years beyond the bachelor’s level, and may expand your career opportunities.
+- Master’s Degree: Some employers will show preference to candidates with advanced degrees, such as a master’s in supply chain or a Master of Business Administration (MBA).
+These advanced degrees typically take an additional one to two years beyond the bachelor’s level.

 Training, Other Qualifications and Advancement